Careers at IFPI

 The position

-• National group engagement and coordination – coordinating closely with national group directors and comms leads, discussing ongoing and emerging media issues and supporting with engagement through the delivery of key messages, Q&A and evidence points.
+- Broader National Group engagement and coordination – coordinating closely with national group directors and comms leads, discussing ongoing and emerging media issues and supporting with engagement through the delivery of key messages, Q&A and evidence points.

 Position requirements:

-• A collaborative and tenacious team player who will understand and enjoy working in a busy and ambitious comms team and liaising across disciplines and departments with consideration for multiple audiences and stakeholders.
+- A collaborative and tenacious team player who will understand and enjoy working in a busy and ambitious comms team and liaising across different departments and geographies in a complex global organisation.

 Please note: The duties and responsibilities listed above are representative of the nature and level of work assigned and are not necessarily all inclusive.
 This job description is subject to review to ensure that it truly reflects the strategic direction requirements of IFPI.